 - Copayment: This is a fixed dollar amount that an insured person pays when receiving certain treatments.
 For Medicare, this usually applies to prescription drugs.

 Hospice coverage can vary according to a person’s unique situation.
-The key aspect of coverage is that hospice care represents a shift from curative to comfort oriented treatments.
+The key aspect is that hospice care represents a shift from curative to comfort-oriented treatments.

-Once a person triggers their hospice benefit, Medicare may not pay for doctor’s visits or medications that aim to treat the condition.
+As a result, once a person triggers their hospice benefit, Medicare may no longer pay for doctor’s visits or medications that aim to treat the condition.

-To receive Medicare Part A hospice care benefits, a person must meet the following criteria:
+To receive hospice care benefits from Medicare, a person must meet the following criteria:

-- A regular doctor and hospice doctor must certify that a person is terminally ill and is likely to live for less than 6 months.
+- A medical doctor and hospice doctor must certify that a person is terminally ill and likely to live for fewer than 6 months.

 - A person must accept palliative care to provide comfort instead of care that aims to cure or treat their illness.

-- The insured person signs a statement indicating their desire to receive hospice care instead of other Medicare covered treatments for their condition.
+- The insured person must sign a statement indicating their desire to receive hospice care instead of other Medicare-covered treatments for their condition.

-According to a 2016 study, the average Medicare hospice stay is 86 days.
+According to a study in the Journal of Gerontology, the mean Medicare hospice stay is 86 days.